iraiosub/riboseq-flow/README.md

 #### UMI options

+The pipeline supports UMI-based deduplication.
+If UMIs were used, you must explicitly specify so by providing the appropriate arguments.

 - `--with_umi` enables UMI-based read deduplication.
 Use if you used UMIs in your protocol.
 By default, not enabled.
 - `--skip_umi_extract` skips UMI extraction from the read in case UMIs have been moved to the headers in advance or if UMIs were not used
 - `--umi_extract_method` specify method to extract the UMI barcode (options: `string` (default) or `regex`)